 - It is vital to learn more about access controls for files that will be attached or embedded in your quiz to ensure students don’t get access to these parts of the exam too soon or too late.

-- Familiarize yourself with the Student Guide to Canvas Quizzes for Exams to learn about what their experience will be like.
+- Review the Student Guide to Canvas Quizzes for Exams to learn about what their experience will be like.

-- Refer to and distribute the Student Guide to Canvas Quizzes for Exams ahead of time so that students can print it and be ready for situations such as internet disruptions.
+- Distribute the Student Guide to Canvas Quizzes for Exams ahead of time so that students can print it and be ready for situations such as internet disruptions.

 Setting up your exam in Quizzes

-Aside from general instructions and the honor code, be sure to give students a means to contact you if the internet is disrupted and describe a backup plan in your instructions: In the event your internet connection is disrupted for an extended period, see the Student Guide to Canvas Quizzes for Exams.
+Aside from general instructions and the honor code, be sure to give students a means to contact you if the internet is disrupted and describe a backup plan in your instructions (e.g., In the event your internet connection is disrupted for an extended period, see the Student Guide to Canvas Quizzes for Exams.)

 There are several Quiz Options.

 If you want to give a more flexible time frame for students to submit an exam, but make sure they all have the same time limit for completion, then use the Time Limit feature (indicated in minutes) within the quiz settings.
-The time limit option has a 5 minute warning.
+The time limit option has a 5 minute warning before the quiz will submit.
+If students need different time limits due to accommodations, see Allow extra time or multiple quiz attempts for individual students below.

 If you want to set a specific date and time period for all students to take the exam, the best method is to use the Available From and Until fields to set those dates and exact times.
 The exam will close and auto-submit with a final 10-second warning (if the student has yet to submit, but is still working on it) when the until date and time passes.

-See the diagram for an overview of the relationship of availability dates with a due date and time limit.
+For an overview, see the diagram of the relationship of available from/until dates with due date and time limits.

 Allow extra time or multiple quiz attempts for individual students

-If you’re using Available From and Until dates to limit exam time, you can create a second set of dates for students that need extra time by completing the Assign To fields.
-Note: Replacing or removing original ‘Assign to’ user(s) or group(s) after students have submitted will remove submissions.
+If you’re using Available From and Until dates to limit exam time, you can create a second set of dates for students that need extra time by clicking the +Add button and completing the Assign To fields.
+Note: Replacing or removing original ‘Assign to’ user(s) or group(s) after students have submitted will make submissions unavailable to view.

 Screenshots of Assign To fields below.